mswellhao/mswellhao.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 *I'm on the job market now.
-Free feel to reach out if you’d like to chat!*
+Feel free to reach out if you’d like to chat!*

 I am currently a final-year PhD student in [ILCC](https://web.inf.ed.ac.uk/ilcc) at the University of Edinburgh.
 My supervisor is [Prof. Mirella Lapata](http://homepages.inf.ed.ac.uk/mlap/).